ifshreyas/RevShield/CONTRIBUTING.md

-# Contributing to WebShield
+# Contributing to RevShield

-Thank you for your interest in contributing to WebShield!
-WebShield is a free and open-source project dedicated to transparent web privacy and security intelligence.
+Thank you for your interest in contributing to RevShield!
+RevShield is a free and open-source project dedicated to transparent web privacy and security intelligence.

 ---